Employer Guide to Apprenticeships

 - Achieving English and Maths qualifications with an exam board that is not recognised by the Government

-Off-the-job Training
+Off-the-Job Training

-Apprentices who started a programme before August 2022 are required to complete a minimum of 20% of their working hours on off-the-job training.
+Apprentices who started a programme before August 2022 are still required to complete a minimum of 20% of their working hours on off-the-job training.

 Examples of off-the-job training include: